AdobeDocs/experience-manager-65.en/help/assets/aem-pdf-rasterizer.md

 seo-title: Using PDF Rasterizer
 description: This article describes how to generate high-quality thumbnails and renditions using the Adobe PDF Rasterizer library.
 seo-description: Learn how to generate high-quality thumbnails and renditions using the Adobe PDF Rasterizer library.
-uuid: f621b9d7-433f-42c4-aae8-ddab1ddb969c
+uuid: 583e8cb6-92c0-4818-a130-dbbb9a3cdca4
-contentOwner: asgupta
+contentOwner: Chiradeep Majumdar
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS
 topic-tags: administering
 content-type: reference
-discoiquuid: 9913aa72-5eda-403b-bb4b-5e30f593a602
+discoiquuid: 52d6c489-aa19-4e27-a429-1acae1af4825
+docset: aem65

 ---

-# Using PDF Rasterizer {#using-pdf-rasterizer}
+# Using PDF Rasterizer{#using-pdf-rasterizer}

-This article describes how to generate high-quality thumbnails and renditions using the Adobe PDF Rasterizer library.

 Sometimes, when you upload large, content-intensive PDF or AI files to Adobe Experience Manager (AEM) Assets, the default library may not generate an accurate output.
 In such cases, Adobe's PDF Rasterizer library can generate more reliable and accurate output compared to the output from a default library.

 Adobe recommends using the PDF Rasterizer library for the following:

-* Heavy, content intensive AI/PDF files.
+* Heavy, content intensive AI/PDF files
-* AI/PDF files with thumbnails not generated out of the box.
+* AI/PDF files with thumbnails not generated out of the box
-* AI files with Pantone Matching System (PMS) colors.
+* AI files with Pantone Matching System (PMS) colors

 Thumbnails and previews generated using PDF Rasterizer are better in quality compared to out-of-the-box output and, therefore, provide consistent viewing experience across devices.
 The Adobe PDF Rasterizer library does not support any color space conversion.
 It always outputs to RGB irrespective of the color space of the source file.